baalexander/node-portscanner/README.md

-## The What
+# node-portscanner

-The portscanner module is an asynchronous JavaScript port scanner for Node.js.
+The portscanner module is
+an asynchronous JavaScript port scanner for Node.js.

-Portscanner can check a port, or range of ports, for 'open' or 'closed' statuses.
+Portscanner can check a port,
+or range of ports,
+for 'open' or 'closed' statuses.

-## The How

-### To Install
+## Install

 ```bash
 npm install portscanner
 ```

-### To Use
+## Usage

 A brief example: